adamszymanowski/linux_plus_XK0-004/CBT_Nuggets_Linux+.md

         - second is connected to external network (acts as bridge)

 ## 29. Understanding Virtualization Storage Options
-- provisioning - reserving space on host storage
+- provisioning - reserving space on host's storage
- - thin - grows as needed
+ - thin - but using as much as needed, and growing to the needs
- - thick - all at once
+ - thick - but all at once upfront

 - persistent volume - exists even if we destroy VM
 - blobs - storage through API, not a direct storage